 There are four permanently recorded voice messages in the Sentinel.
 First the alarm preamble "Sentinel radio alarm" which is standard or custom messages such as siren or beeps.
-Second a "Battery is low" message is sent when battery is to low for reliable operation.
+Second a "Battery is low" message is sent when battery is too low for reliable operation or the sensors batteries are weak.
 Third, "Exit/Entrance Delay" message is sent over the speaker every time the Exit/Entrance Delay is activated.
-Four, the "Ready" message is sent over the speaker when the unit finishes the Exit delay sequence and is armed and ready.
+Four, the "Ready" message is sent over the speaker when the unit finishes the Exit Delay sequence and is armed and ready.
 These messages can be customized at the factory by request.